Power words can make you more more persuasive and help you close more sales.

 Plainly, THE MOST POWERFUL WORD is YOU.
 You should be looking to use the word You in your sales meetings a lot more than you use the word I. As I've mentioned before the idea is to be focused on your client's needs but I'm sure this is restating what you already know.

-I want to discuss power words that you can use in your speech that will make your language more effective at controlling the thoughts of your prospect.
+I want to discuss power words so you can use them in your speech transforming your language and making it more effective at controlling the thoughts of your prospect.

 OK, let's assume you have established Rapport with your customer or prospect and you have identified a problem they have where a product you offer could be useful to them.

-The idea then, at this point in the sale, is to control the internal representations that your customer is making in their head.
+The idea then, at this point in the sale, is to control what's happening inside your customer 's head.
+To control what they are thinking about.

 What I'm about to offer is a linguistic pattern that uses power words and focuses your client's mind where you want it to focus and just about forces them to accept your concepts and ideas as true.
 Now, STOP ….. and just image how useful it would be if you could easily do that.